elemental-lf/ceph-osd-operator/README.md

 ## Version Information

 This is the third major version based on version 1.8.0 of the Operator SDK.
-Its predecessor has been working like a charm for the last few years.
+Its predecessors have been working like a charm for the last few years.

 * Functionality is the same as in previous versions.